 Peacetime disruption.
-The first consideration for the peacetime disruption argument is that, in order to explain the general oil-separatist pattern, disrupting or stealing oil production must be systematically easier than interrupting other types of economic production-contradicting the evidence presented above.
-Thus, these ideas can naturally be incorporated into the framework by assuming that oil production increases the value of the challenger's economic exit option, i.e., moving up and/or to the right in Figure 3.
-If withholding local labor in oil-rich regions (perhaps in the form of protests or strikes) more greatly interrupts formal-sector production than if the region produced a different type of good, then oil production corresponds with a high value on the vertical axis.
-Despite cases such as Iran in 1978 and Venezuela in 2002 in which successful strikes temporarily shut down each country's oil production, the key question is whether oil output is more or less affected by what local residents do compared to other economic activities.
+During peacetime, the disruption argument faces two important shortcomings.
+First, the empirically grounded premises discussed above show that oil production does not improve C's bargaining position.
+If the disruption argument is correct, then oil production should increase the value of C's economic exit option and decrease equilibrium tax rates, i.e., moving up and/or to the right in Figure 3.
+If withholding local labor in oil-rich regions (perhaps via protests or strikes) more greatly interrupts formal-sector production than if the region produced a different type of good, then oil production corresponds with a high value on the vertical axis.
+Despite cases such as Iran in 1978 and Venezuela in 2002 in which successful strikes temporarily shut down each country's oil production, the key question concerns whether local residents' actions affect oil output more or less than other economic activities.
 As discussed, high capital-intensity of oil production and the usual ease of replacing local with foreign workers implies low elasticity (Assumption 1)-contrary to the disruption argument.

-Similarly, if the challenger can more easily steal oil than other types of economic production, then this should increase the value of the informal economy and hence move oil production to the right on the horizontal axis in Figure 3.
-However, as noted, it is relatively easy for governments to guard oil fields because of their concentrated location, and quite difficult for rebels to gain the technical expertise and international assistance needed to reap large oil profits.
-Finally, these disruptions may also affect a government's ability to translate oil revenues into a strong military.
+Similarly, if residents can steal oil more easily than other types of economic production, then the value of the informal economy would be higher and oil production should be located farther to the right on the horizontal axis in Figure 3.
+However, as noted, governments can relatively easily guard oil fields because their location is concentrated, whereas rebels face great difficulties to gain the technical expertise and international assistance needed to reap large oil profits.
+Disruptions may also affect a government's ability to translate oil revenues into a strong military.
 But, especially during peacetime, it is unlikely that the disruptions will be sufficiently severe that more oil production decreases the government's probability of winning (i.e., higher p), given the funding advantages that governments enjoy over rebels.

-Second, even if the assumptions behind these looting/disruption arguments were generally empirically relevant, the theoretical logic implies that oil production should lower separatist civil war incentives by triggering the opposite logic as just presented for the redistributive grievance mechanism.
+Second, even if the disruption mechanism did enhance C's economic exit option, then oil production would decrease incentives for fighting by triggering the opposite logic as presented for the redistributive grievance mechanism.
 Research such as Blair (2014) has posited that threatening to interrupt oil production increases oil-rich residents' bargaining power relative to the government.
-In the language of the present model, higher $\eta$ or $\omega$ increases the value of C's economic exit option, which decreases the equilibrium tax rate in weak periods and increases the size of the parameter space in which G can buy off C in a strong period.
-In other words, the opposite of Assumption 1 implies that oil production-as opposed to other economic bases-helps to smooth C's income across periods and therefore $reduces\ C$ 's incentives to launch a separatist bid when temporarily strong, via the logic of Proposition 2.
+In the language of the present model, higher η or ω increases the value of C's economic exit option, which decreases the equilibrium tax rate in weak periods and increases the size of the parameter space in which G can buy off C in a strong period.
+In other words, the opposite of Assumption 1 implies that oil production-as opposed to other economic bases-helps to smooth C's consumption across periods and therefore reduces C's incentives to launch a separatist bid when temporarily strong, via the logic of Proposition 2.

-An alternative way to model this second consideration is to assume that C has a "simple revolt" option in which it can engage in every period, receiving some value R>0 rather than accepting the government's offer.
-This could invoke mass strikes or any other disruptive event short of conventional war definitions.
-If oil is assumed to increase R by facilitating disruptions, then this weakly increases C's lifetime expected consumption in the status quo regime which-as with the effects of increasing $\eta$ or $\omega$ -makes C less likely to initiate a separatist civil war in a strong period.
+Alternatively, we could assume that C can also choose a "simple revolt" option-e.g., mass strikes or other disruptive events short of conventional war definitions-in any period and consume R>0 rather than accepting the government's offer.
+If oil production increases R by facilitating disruptions, then this effect weakly increases C's lifetime expected consumption in the status quo regime.
+As with the effects of increasing η or ω , this decreases C's incentives to initiate a separatist civil war in a strong period.